Skip to main content

 Payment and card data

-Secrets and configuration
+Secrets and sensitive credentials

-• Secrets — OAuth client credentials, webhook signing keys, and other secrets are not hardcoded or committed to source.
-They’re managed via a secure configuration/secrets mechanism and injected at runtime where needed.
+• Secrets (OAuth credentials, webhook signing keys, and similar) are not hardcoded or committed to source.
+They’re managed via a secure configuration mechanism and injected at runtime.

-Webhooks and integrity
+Webhooks and data integrity

 Summary